gvwilson/sdxpy/src/archive/index.md

     along with file hashes,
     and then modify `migrate.py` to transform old files into the new format.

-### Mock hashes {: .exercise}
+### Mock Hashes {: .exercise}

 1. Modify the file backup program so that it uses a function called `ourHash` to hash files.

 2. Create a replacement that returns some predictable value, such as the first few characters of the data.

 3. Rewrite the tests to use this function.

 How did you modify the main program so that the tests could control which hashing function is used?

-### Comparing manifests {: .exercise}
+### Comparing Manifests {: .exercise}

 Write a program `compare-manifests.py` that reads two manifest files and reports: